ederson8676/4knives/README.md

 # 4knives: A Simple Python Game

 Welcome to 4knives, a rough and simple game created using python.
-This is one of the games I used to play with my high school friends, but in college, I don't get much chance to meet them.
+The purpose of designing this program is partly to practice on my own, and partly because after starting college, I have much less time to reunite with my high school friends, so this serves as a way to reminisce about those times.
 This README provides a comprehensive overview of the project, including its features, usage, architecture, development process, references, and enhancements.

 ## (1) 程式的功能 Features